 WHAT ARFS HAS DONE

 ARFS was incorporated in January 2022 and began providing financial aid immediately.
-In its short history of 2-1/2 years, ARFS has provided $78,00 of financial aid for an estimated 406 animals.
+In its short history, ARFS has provided more than $90,000 of financial aid for an estimated 465 animals.
 Currently the recipients of ARFS's financial aid include mostly impoverished pet owners, three animal sanctuaries, two animal shelter, many foster homes, several animal rescuers, and multiple homeless dogs and cats.
 A huge thank you to all of ARFS's generous donors who have enabled us to help so many needy animals and those who care for them.

 ARFS received a desperate phone call from the manager of a local campground claiming that about 30 cats were dropped off at the campground overnight.
 The panicky manager said, “I don’t have any food for all these cats.”
 So ARFS bought two shopping cart loads of dry food and took them to the campground.
 But the bigger problem was not the lack of food, but the fact that these cats were not spayed or neutered.
 ARFS arranged to have the cats sterilized and paid for these surgeries.
 And ARFS continues to provide the campground with cat food. $1,397.00 +